RollerCoaster Tycoon World: Development

 When Atari announced RollerCoaster Tycoon 4 Mobile, they also promised that a title for Windows was also being developed.
-The game was officially announced during Gamescom 2014 with a teaser trailer, subtitled World.
+The game was officially announced in August 2014 during Gamescom 2014 with a teaser trailer, Pipeworks Software as its developer, and a release date of early 2015.
+Multiplayer features not found in previous versions of the RollerCoaster Tycoon series were planned, including cooperative park-building, visiting parks built by others, and global competition between groups of parks in the form of theme park companies.
+World also planned to support user-generated assets.
 The first screenshots and details of the game were revealed during PAX Prime 2014.

-Part way through development, Area 52 Games took over as the developer of the game from Pipeworks Software.
-The reasoning behind this has not yet been published by Atari, who announced the change along with the relaunch of the RollerCoaster Tycoon website.
-The game was due for release in early 2015, although it was revealed that they would not announce an official launch date until closer to the release of the game.
+Part way through development, Area 52 Games replaced Pipeworks Software as the developer of the game, a change which Atari did not explain.
 A closed alpha was also in development.
-A new trailer showing gameplay was uploaded on 5 March 2015, showing an intro featuring real life POV footage of Goliath and Colossus at Six Flags Magic Mountain.
+A new trailer showing gameplay was uploaded on 5 March 2015, showing an intro featuring POV footage of Goliath and Colossus at Six Flags Magic Mountain.
+The trailer was criticized for its poor graphics.
+Area 52 responded by saying that the pre-alpha build shown in the trailer were used placeholder graphics, and the final release would be upgraded to use the Unity 5.0 engine from the build's Unity 4.6.